Citing and referencing: Vancouver 2022

-This guide offers advice on using the Vancouver referencing style, which is a numbered referencing style, of which there are varied versions.
-The Vancouver style used at Monash University is now based on the AMA Manual of Style,11th Edition published in 2020 and provided online by the Library.
-This is a simplified but professionally accepted style used in the health and medical fields.
+This guide offers advice on using the Vancouver referencing style, which is a numbered referencing style.
+The Vancouver style used at Monash University is based on the AMA Manual of Style,11th Edition published in 2020 and is provided online by the Library.
 Major points to note are:

 • use the DOI for online references if a DOI exists, otherwise use the URL